-With an EER of 14.3, the Carrier WCARH019EEV easily beats out its main competitors whose EERs range from 10.0 – 13.0.
-It is equipped with several energy saving features such as a 24-hour timer, the Econo Feature, and the energy-savings plug.
-The Econo Feature automatically turns off your unit once the desired temperature is reached, while the Energy-Savings plug automatically turns on the electric fan once the air conditioner is turned off.
+With an EER of 14.3, the Carrier WCARH019EEV easily beats out its main competitors whose EERs range from 10.0 – to 13.0.
+It is equipped with several energy-saving features such as a 24-hour timer, the Econo Feature, and the energy-savings plug.
+The Econo feature automatically turns off your unit once the desired temperature is reached, while the Energy-Savings plug automatically turns on the electric fan once the air conditioner is turned off.
 All of this comes with an SRP of ₱55,300.

 - Cooling capacity – 18,750 kJ/h